Hamiltonian Learning via Inverse Physics-Informed Neural Networks: Preliminaries

 where $K$ is the total number of terms in the summation and $w^{(l)}$ is the weight of $l$-th NNQS.

 Together with a data loss function $\mathcal{L}_\mathrm{data}$ defined similarly to Eq.~\eqref{eq:dataloss_DNN-HL} :

-where $y_k$ is the observed bit-string in the measurement result and $t_k$ is the controlling parameter stored in the $k$-th entry $(x_k,y_k)$ of dataset $D$, we have the total loss function used in training PINN in the case of HL:
+where $y_k$ is the observed bit-string in the measurement result and $t_k$ is the controlling parameter stored in the $k$-th entry $(x_k,y_k)$ of dataset $D$, we have the total loss function used in training PINN for HL:

 where $\lambda_1$ and $\lambda_2$ are weighting factors.
 Note that $\mathcal{L}_\mathrm{physics}(w,\bm{\theta})$ is not dependent on dataset $D$.
 Rather, it is incorporated to enforce that the evolution of NNQS satisfies the Schr\"{o}dinger equation.
 In order to compare the accuracy of both algorithms under various settings, we use mean squared errors (MSE):